Alison Brie

-Alison Brie Schermerhorn (born December 29, 1982) is an American actress.
-Her breakthrough came with the role of Trudy Campbell in the drama series Mad Men (2007–2015), which won her a Screen Actors Guild Award.
-She gained recognition for her role as Annie Edison in the NBC sitcom Community (2009–2015) and voicing Diane Nguyen in the animated comedy series BoJack Horseman (2014–2020).
-For playing Ruth Wilder in the comedy-drama series GLOW (2017–2019), she received nominations for two Golden Globes and two Critics' Choice Awards.
+Alison Brie Schermerhorn (born December 29, 1982) is an American actress, writer, and producer.

+Brie earned recognition for playing Trudy Campbell in the drama series Mad Men (2007–2015), and had her breakthrough starring as Annie Edison in the sitcom Community (2009–2015).
+She then voiced Diane Nguyen in the animated comedy series BoJack Horseman (2014–2020) and portrayed Ruth Wilder in the comedy drama series GLOW (2017–2019), receiving nominations at the Golden Globe and Screen Actors Guild Awards for the latter.

-In addition to her television work, Brie has also starred in films such as Scream 4 (2011), The Five-Year Engagement (2012), The Lego Movie (2014), Get Hard (2015), Sleeping with Other People (2015), How to Be Single (2016), The Little Hours (2017), The Disaster Artist (2017), The Post (2017), Promising Young Woman (2020), Horse Girl (2020), The Rental (2020), and Happiest Season (2020).
+In addition to her television work, Brie has featured in films such as Scream 4 (2011), The Five-Year Engagement (2012), The Lego Movie film series (2014–2019), Get Hard (2015), Sleeping with Other People (2015), How to Be Single (2016), The Post (2017), The Little Hours (2017), Promising Young Woman (2020), Happiest Season (2020), and Together (2025).
+She also wrote, produced, and starred in the films Horse Girl (2020), Spin Me Round (2022), and Somebody I Used to Know (2023).

 Early life

-Alison Brie Schermerhorn was born on December 29, 1982, in Hollywood, California.
-Her father, Charles Terry Schermerhorn, is a musician and freelance entertainment reporter.
-Her mother, Joanne Brenner, works at Para los Niños ("For the Children"), a non-profit childcare agency.
+Alison Brie Schermerhorn was born on December 29, 1982, in the Hollywood neighborhood of Los Angeles, California.
+Her father is a musician and freelance entertainment reporter.
+Her mother works at Para los Niños ("For the Children"), a non-profit childcare agency.
 She has an older sister named Lauren.
 Brie's mother is Jewish.
 Her father was raised Catholic, and has Dutch, English, and Scottish ancestry.
-While being raised by her divorced parents, she occasionally attended a "Christian–Hindu hybrid church" called the Self-Realization Fellowship with her father.
-Brie graduated from South Pasadena High School in 2001.
-The summer between high school and college, she worked as a clown at children's birthday parties.
+While being raised by her divorced parents, she occasionally attended a "Christian-Hindu hybrid church" called the Self-Realization Fellowship with her father, while her mother "would always make sure we knew we were Jewish."
+She graduated from South Pasadena High School in 2001.
+The summer between high school and college, she worked as a clown named Sunny at children's birthday parties.

-Brie graduated from the California Institute of the Arts with a bachelor's degree in theater in 2005.
-Her studies included a year at the Royal Scottish Academy of Music and Drama in Glasgow.
+She graduated from the California Institute of the Arts with a bachelor's degree in theater in 2005.
+Her studies included a year at the Royal Conservatoire of Scotland in Glasgow.